 Milk Supply Agreements

-The resources help farmers work through important legal and operational considerations for their farm business when negotiating contracts, and outline the terms that needed in a compliant milk supply agreement.
+These resources can be used with templates developed by the ADF and ADPF, and help farmers work through important legal and operational considerations for their farm business when negotiating contracts, and outline the terms that needed in a compliant milk supply agreement.

 We also included talking points for contract discussions that farmers can use when negotiating contracts with processors.